 Kenny Toohill – That sending my kids to Camp O was one of the best things I’ve ever done for them.
 That Camp O was one of the most positive influences in their life.
 That my children have developed strong lifelong friendships at Camp O. That Camp O has enriched my children’s spiritual lives.

 Jennifer Drainer-Schauster – Camp Ondessonk give your child a place to grow in responsibility and independence in a safe and structured environment.
 It provides them with positive role models and allows them to try out new skills and broaden their horizons.
-As a successful, collage educated, thirty something mother of two I know that Camp Ondessonk played an important part in getting me where I am today.
+As a successful, college educated, thirty-something mother of two I know that Camp Ondessonk played an important part in getting me where I am today.
 I will certainly send my children there when they are old enough.

 Norbert Garvey – All 4 of my well adjusted, college educated children attended Camp Ondessonk, I feel they were motivated to succeed, in part, by the outdoor education received while at Camp Ondessonk.

 Early Bird Pricing

 Summer Camp Early Bird online enrollment begins October 1, 2021.

 The Early Bird Super Session discount pricing may not be used with Tuition Assistance Programs or combined with Multi-Child or Multi-Session discounts.
 Early Bird Super Session discount pricing is only valid from Oct 1, 2021 – Feb.
 1, 2022.
 Not all camping sessions are included in the Early Bird Super Session discount program.
 Discounts MUST be paid in full by February 1st.
 All balances NOT paid in full will automatically be changed to the Rate C amount on February 2nd.
 After sign up, participants within the Early Bird Super Session discount program will be required to pay the full upgrade cost if a different camping session or camping program is chosen which is not included in the Early Bird Super Session Discount pricing dates.